planetoida90210/spotify-clone/README.md

 - Cancelling Stripe subscriptions: Users have the ability to cancel their premium subscriptions through the application.

 ## Live Demo
 Spotify Clone allows subscribed (36pln/mo) users to play music from player and upload new songs.
 However, you can subscribe to the Stipe payment gateway (test mode) using the following key:

 #Enabling Stripe Test Mode
 To use Stripe payment with test mode, you can use the following test card details:

--Card number: 4242424242424242
+- Card number: 4242424242424242
--Expiration date: Any future date
+- Expiration date: Any future date
--CVC: Any 3-digit number
+- CVC: Any 3-digit number
--ZIP: Any 5-digit number
+- ZIP: Any 5-digit number

+## Screenshots